 BE VERY CAREFUL.

 IF YOU HAVE A CHOICE, RIDE ON STREETS WHICH ARE NOT BUSY.

 NEVER ASSUME THAT YOU ARE SEEN BY OTHER DRIVERS.

 Pedestrians (people who are walking) have the right of way at crosswalks and intersections.
 Drivers often stop and let you cross the street, but always check for traffic before crossing.
-‘Jay-walking’ (crossing the street at a place other than at the corner or crosswalk) is not allowed and, if you are caught ‘jay-walking’, you may be fined.
+Generally in Canada "Jay-walking" (crossing the street at a place other than at the corner or crosswalk) is not allowed and, if you are caught jay-walking, you may be fined.